Fountain of Youth Wedding Venue Photo Guide

 The tree-lined entrance to the park is stunning for arrival shots or end-of-day portraits when the light filters through the canopy.

-Planning Your Timeline at Fountain of Youth Archaeological Park
+Planning Your Timeline

-We don't publish generic sample timelines because they're useless without knowing your wedding date.
+We don't publish generic timelines.
+They're useless without knowing your date.
 Here's why:

-A 5pm ceremony works beautifully in summer but means portraits in the dark in winter.
-Your timeline needs to be built around your actual date and what matters most to you.
+A 5pm ceremony works great in summer.
+In winter, it means dark portraits.
+Your timeline must match your actual date and what matters most to you.

 Historic park with Spanish colonial architecture and waterfront views.
 The grounds offer varied lighting throughout the day.